nickbalan/portfolio-website/README.md

 ## Key Features

-- A homepage/landing/blog page with a short introduction and link(s) to work examples
+- A landing page with a short introduction and links to work examples
 - An about me page/section with crucial information about me as an individual, my relevant skills, and the tools or programming language(s) I used
 - A portfolio page with my project examples in a grid
-- A contact section — in the footer on each page and a contact form page.
+- A contact page and a contact section — in the footer of all pages.

 ## Link to live hosted Simple Portfolio Website